Ethics toolkit for medical students

 Audience: Medical students

-The GMC ensures high standards of medical practice and will provide a helpful source of professional guidance throughout your medical career.
-In this card we give a brief account of the functions of the GMC and its role in medical education.
+The General Medical Council (GMC) ensures high standards of medical practice and will provide a helpful source of professional guidance throughout your medical career.
+In this section, we give a brief account of the functions of the GMC and its role in medical education.

 How does the GMC concern students?